US home sellers get while the gettin's good

 Homeowners who sold last year still reaped the financial rewards from years of home equity gains, however.
 The return on investment for a median-priced U.S. home sold last year was a whopping 51.4%, up from 44.6% in 2021, Attom found.

-The Irvine, California-based firm crunched data from 157 metropolitan statistical areas, or MSAs, with a population of 200,000 or more.
-It calculated the return on investment by comparing the sale of a median-priced U.S. home in 2022 to the previous median purchase price.
+The Irvine, California-based firm calculated the return on investment by comparing the sale of a median-priced U.S. home in 2022 to the previous median purchase price.

 The national median home price has more than doubled since 2012, when the U.S. housing market was just beginning to recover from the bursting of the housing bubble and Great Recession.
 It rose 10% last year to $330,000, an all-time high, according to Attom.